Pony-Driland/Website/website/img/characters/princess-ariella/README.md

 She uses her magic both to help her kingdom and to protect it.
 Your magic is also a giant reality manipulation skill and its wings can be used to produce fantastic magic in the sky such as manipulating the weather.

+Her personality is kind.
+Her sense of justice to protect her kingdom can make her personality more dramatic and extremely defensive.

 <img src="https://github.com/JasminDreasond/Pony-Driland/blob/main/website/img/characters/princess-ariella/ref.png?raw=true" height="500">

 <hr/>